 There are no doubts that these strikes will contrinbute to operations of various terrorist groups (like ISIS and Hayat Tahrir al-Sha) in the provinces of Homs and Hama.
 The Ash Sha’irat airfield played an important role in providing an air suppor to Syrian troops combating terrorists on the ground.

 ISIS terrorists already took an upper hand on this situation and launched an attack against government forces near the important town of Al-Furqalas in Homs province.

-Posted by South Front on April 7, 2017, With 2111 Reads Filed under World.
+Posted by South Front on April 7, 2017, With 2119 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.